 Note to parents: As kids get older, it’s easy to justify limiting the birthday party guest list.
 All-out birthday parties start to wane by the time kids hit third or fourth grade – and are mostly phased out by middle school.

-A great way to cut down on costs is to hold your party between meals – 1-3 p.m., say, or 3-5 p.m.
+A great way to toss a kids birthday party on a budget is to hold your party between meals – 1-3 p.m., say, or 3-5 p.m.
 That way, you’ll provide a yummy mid-afternoon snack but not have to go all-out and feed hungry kids (and the parents who hang around) during mealtime.

 Have parties at home